 A study of the basic components of the drive line and how it operates.
-This includes introduction to heavy duty transmissions, mechanical transmission, automatic transmissions, drive lines, differentials, final drives power take offs, and special drives.
-Safety and special tools will be emphasized thorughout this course.
+This includes introduction to heavy duty transmissions, mechanical transmissions, automatic transmissions, drive lines, differentials, final drive power take offs, and special drives.
+Safety and special tools will be emphasized throughout this course.